The Merchant of Venice: Shylock and the antisemitism debate

-The play is frequently staged today, but is potentially troubling to modern audiences because of its central themes, which can easily appear antisemitic.
-Critics today still continue to argue over the play's stance on the Jews and Judaism.
+The play is frequently staged, but is potentially troubling to modern audiences because of its central themes, which can easily appear antisemitic.
+Modern critics argue over the play's stance on the Jews and Judaism.
+American literary critic Harold Bloom argued in 1998 that "one would have to be blind, deaf and dumb not to recognise that Shakespeare's grand, equivocal comedy The Merchant of Venice is nevertheless a profoundly anti-semitic work".